 UIC has partnered withmany community organizations to develop a coordinated effort to support and mentor students as they transition from high school to UIC.
 This partnership, housed in the Office of First-Year Student Initiatives, aims to integrate work already being done by external organizations in order to better support UIC students and increase the efficiency with which both UIC and partner organizations operate.
 An evaluation was conducted to assess the impact of these partnerships on student success.
 Qualitative data have been collected from partner organizations, incoming freshmen, and key university staff.
 In addition, student data, such as retention rates from first to second year and financial holds, are examined, in order to assess the efficiency and short-term effectiveness of the partnership.
 Student graduation rates will be examined to assess long-term impacts on student success.

 To learn more about this research, read the brief here.

 High School Partnership

 The High School Partnership Program evaluation has two components.
 First, during 2015-16, we conducted a needs assessment at the partner schools.
 Information gathered from this is being used to inform the development of the UIC coaching program at the partner schools.
-Then, during fall 2017, we will conduct a process evaluation to assess implementation of the coaching program during its first year.
+Then, during fall 2017, we conducted a process evaluation to assess implementation of the coaching program during its first year.
 Formative data from this evaluation will be used to understand if the program is being implemented as planned, to explore barriers or challenges to implementation, and to provide UIC with feedback that can be used to improve program quality.